avijitashe/aravali_codefundo/README.md

 Note: API policies are subject to change

 Future Works:
-1. Learn trajectory of cyclones and floods from historical data.
+1. Learn trajectory of cyclones and floods from historical data
-2. Emergency calls without network authentication (SIM) coverage
+2. Alerts to no SIM coverage
-3. Better NLP for IVRS alerts and assistance.
+3. NLP for IVR